thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-It’s practical thinking: you build a model of the world, use it to predict, and look for asymmetries where conventional wisdom diverges from the facts.
-When you’re confident, you place a bet with scarce valuables, then treat the outcome as feedback on your method—staying humble enough to name the error, revise the argument, and adjust the model.
-Over time, that loop punishes mistakes and rewards what works, making you harder to fool (including by your own narratives).
-Education becomes interactive the moment your judgment has to bear the burden of uncertainty.
+It’s practice of making beliefs pay rent: you build a model of how the world works, make predictions, and notice when other people argue for a different read.
+If you’re confident, take action that puts something valuable on the line, let the outcome grade your method, and take the lesson.
+Learning turns interactive the moment your judgment has to carry uncertainty, fr.

 ---